eliperez-dev/cf_ai_theairoundtable/prompts.md

 > Factor out the js and css in the index.html

 > Create a deployment script in powershell that deploys the page and worker to cloudflare.

+> Add a button on the front end which creates the podcast off the recent headlines from the TheNewsAPI